BTO vs Resale — which is really cheaper?

 Yes, largely.
 First-timer families can get the CPF Housing Grant ($80K for 4-room or smaller), Enhanced CPF Housing Grant (up to $120K based on income), and Proximity Housing Grant ($30K) for both BTO and resale.
 The main difference is that BTO prices are already subsidised, so the effective "discount" from BTO pricing plus grants can be substantial — but you pay for it with time.

 COV is the amount you pay above HDB's official valuation for a resale flat.
 It must be paid entirely in cash — you cannot use CPF or loans.
-In 2025-2026, COV ranges from $0 in less popular areas to $50,000+ in mature estates like Queenstown, Bishan, and Toa Payoh.
+Use our HDB valuation tool to check recent transaction prices in your target area.
 Budget $10K-$30K as a conservative estimate for a 4-room flat in a decent location.